-Professional standards have been identified in section 306 of the Healthy, Hunger-Free Kids Act.
-USDA has convened a task force and is working on the release of professional standards.
-Items addressed in the statue are addressed in the Certificate in Excellence in School Nutrition Program courses.
+Professional standards are identified in Professional Standards for State and Local School Nutrition Programs Personnel as Required by the Healthy, Hunger-Free Kids Act of 2010.
+Items addressed in the proposed professional standards are included in the Certificate in Excellence in School Nutrition Program courses.

 The Certificate in Excellence in School Nutrition Program advances the knowledge and skills of the school nutrition professional to:

 - Apply the changing nutrition standards to improve the school nutrition environment

 - Meet the financial challenges of a self-supporting school nutrition program